deadman96385/dumpbot/README.md

 # DumpyaraBot

-A Telegram bot for AndroidDumps that integrates with Jenkins to manage firmware dump processes.
-The bot supports both direct dump commands and a moderated request system for community contributions.
+A Telegram bot for AndroidDumps that uses ARQ (Async Redis Queue) for distributed job processing with rich metadata tracking.
+The bot supports direct dump commands, a moderated request system, and automated blacklist processing for community contributions.

 ## 🔗 Bot Link
 https://t.me/dumpyarabot